sony/esstra/doc/case-study/openssl.md

     - OpenSSL
 ```

-The complete output of the ESSTRA Utility, including license information, can be found
+The complete output of ESSTRA Utility, including license information, can be found
 [here](./output-examples/openssl/esstra_show_openssl_result_with_license_info.yaml).

 Please note that the file